 After receiving their permission, let your references know if and when they should be expecting a call or email from a potential employer.
 It’s helpful to have a quick conversation to get them up-to-speed on what you’ve been working on recently, as well as to provide them with a copy of your most recent resumé.

 Make sure to provide your references with a job description and any additional information you’d like them to know regarding the prospective role.
 This way, they know how to best align your experiences and can tailor the conversation to include your achievements that are most relevant to the position.
 Don’t be afraid to remind them of what you accomplished together or mention the skills you’d like them to highlight.

-Don’t forget to follow through by keeping your references abreast of any progress or changes in your job search.
+Don’t forget to follow through on your request by keeping your references abreast of any progress or changes in your job search.
 Regardless of the outcome, make sure to thank those who agreed to provide references on your behalf.
 It only takes five minutes, but drafting a simple and sincere note thanking them for taking time out of their day will make them feel appreciated and foster your relationship for the future.

 Interested in reading other careers content?
 Head over to our career advice archives to learn more about how to job search effectively, write a better cover letter, and prepare to impress a hiring manager, and much more.

 Explore our career advice archives for tips and strategies to help advance professionally.